Millions of children may return to a school this fall with nowhere to wash their hands

 “There's no water to wash hands after using the toilet, so we don't wash them before coming out of class.
 At home, we don't wash our hands, the problem is we don't have the water.”

-As Covid-19 spread around the world, schools closed to prevent the spread of the virus.
-Whilst many pupils have had access to some level of digital learning, a whole generation of children in developing countries risk being left further behind.
+As COVID-19 continues spread around the world, many schools remain closed to stop spread of the virus.
+Whilst many pupils in Canada have had access to some level of digital learning, a whole generation of children in developing countries risk being left further behind.
 The poverty gap may continue to widen between children who are able to continue to access education and those who cannot.

 Too many schools are still built with no clean water or toilets which means they cannot provide safe or quality education.
 Donors and development agencies must commit to stopping this dangerous practice so that pupils do not have to worry every day about where they will get a drink or go to the toilet.